+Mentor Teacher Documentation Log

+Name of Mentor Teacher:

+Name of Novice Teacher:

-ame of Mentor Teacher: full visitation/demonstration lesson or conference must be 30 minutes minimum.
-VISIT = VISITATION TO CLASSROOM FOR OBSERVATION DEMO = DEMONSTRATION LESSON PROVIDED CONF = CONFERENCE ate Time Type of Contact Summary/Comments
+A full visitation/demonstration lesson or conference must be 30 minutes minimum.

+- VISIT = VISITATION TO CLASSROOM FOR OBSERVATION - DEMO = DEMONSTRATION LESSON PROVIDED

+Date Time Type of Contact Summary/Comments

+Building Administrator's Signature:

+(Adapted from New Jersey Mentoring for Quality Induction: A Toolkit for Program Development.)

 Mentoring Program Reflective Essay

 Mentor:

 Novice Teacher:

 Your Year in Review

 A reflective essay must be completed by May 15.
 Think about the year, the learning you have accomplished, and your thoughts in retrospect.
 In the essay, offer the insights you have gained through this year of professional work and avoid the temptation to summarize the year.
 Please respond to the prompts below and limit your response to two pages.

-□ What were your expectations of the mentor teacher program? □ Did the program meet your needs as a first year teacher? □ What component of the mentoring process has been most helpful to you? □ What component(s) were not particularly helpful? □ Please share a specific concern that was overcome with the help of your mentor or other veteran staff member. □ Were you able to meet weekly (regularly) with your mentor?
+- □ What were your expectations of the mentor teacher program? - □ Did the program meet your needs as a first year teacher? - □ What component of the mentoring process has been most helpful to you? - \Box What component(s) were not particularly helpful? - □ Please share a specific concern that was overcome with the help of your mentor or other veteran staff member. - □ Were you able to meet weekly (regularly) with your mentor?
 Were these meetings adequate?
 Productive?
-Please explain.

-☐ Do you feel any important area has been overlooked by the mentoring program?
+Please explain. - □ Do you feel any important area has been overlooked by the mentoring program?